sarg3nt/cert-manager-webhook-infoblox-wapi/README.md

 ### Issuer Examples

-An issuer is the method that Cert-Manager will use to request a certificate and the configuration Let's Encrypt will use to validate that the requester (you) owns the domain the certificate request is for.
+An issuer is the method that Cert Manager will use to request a certificate and the configuration Let's Encrypt will use to validate that the requester (you) owns the domain the certificate request is for.

 The part of an issuer that defines the use of this webhook plugin starts in the `webhook` section as shown in the examples below.